California sales tax rates updated monthly

 - Marketplace sales: Making sales through a marketplace.
 Effective October 1, 2019, marketplace facilitators are responsible for collecting and remitting sales tax on behalf of marketplace sellers in California.
 The collection requirement applies to all in-state marketplaces and out-of-state marketplace providers that surpass the $500,000 economic nexus threshold.

 - Trade shows: Attending conventions or trade shows in California.
-You may be liable for collecting and remitting California use tax on orders taken or sales made during California conventions or trade shows.
-However, you generally would not have nexus if all the following are true:
+You're generally liable for collecting and remitting California sales or use tax on orders taken or sales made during California conventions or trade shows.
+However, you may not establish nexus if you don't sell merchanidse or take orders and all the following are true:

-- You’re in the state solely to engage in convention or trade show activities;
+- You’re in the state solely to attend convention or trade show activities;

 - You or your representatives don’t engage in convention and trade show activities for more than 15 days in California during any 12-month period; and